Content Creation: How to Create Great Web Content

 Content ideation

 For example, if you’re tasked with creating content that highlights a new product feature, you may have a baseline idea of what you need to produce.
-But if your task is broader, for example, write a piece of early-stage content that will drive organic traffic to your website, then you may need to investigate other methods of coming up with content ideas.
-Here are a few methods we know will help get your creative juices flowing, and help you find innovative and effective approaches to potential pieces of content.
+But if your task is broader, for example, writing a piece of early-stage content that will drive organic traffic to your website, then you may need to investigate other methods of coming up with content ideas.
+Here are a few methods we know will help get your creative juices flowing and help you find innovative and effective approaches to potential pieces of content.

 How to generate content ideas

 - Find opportunities through keyword research.
 Keyword research is a fantastic way to discover how your audience is talking about a topic.
 In addition, keyword research can help you discover new opportunities for content that you may not have considered on your own.
-And, you can use keyword monthly search volume (MSV) to estimate the amount of organic traffic you may receive if you eventually begin to rank for the terms you choose to write about.
+You can use keyword monthly search volumeSearch Volume

-- Solicit customer feedback.
-Asking your customers may sound like a simple way to get an idea, but often there are unanswered questions they have about your product or your space that you can answer.
+Learn more (MSV) to estimate the amount of organic traffic you may receive if you eventually begin to rank for the terms you choose to write about. - Solicit customer feedback.
+Asking your customers may sound like a simple way to get an idea, but often, there are unanswered questions they have about your product or your space that you can answer.
 Creating content around those questions will have a direct and meaningful effect on your existing customers.

 - Put yourself in your audience’s shoes.
 As a marketer, your first responsibility is to understand your customer.
 So, when you’re looking for new ideas, think about what your customer might find engaging, interesting, or helpful.
-Then explore how those ideas could work with your content strategy.
+Then, explore how those ideas could work with your content strategy.
 You can check out sites like Quora to find out what topics people are asking about in your areas of expertise.

 - Brainstorm with larger groups in your org.
 Your organization-wide knowledge is a powerful tool to utilize when coming up with new content ideas.
 For example, your customer support team has a lot of insight into the day-to-day problems your customers have.
 Your sales team has a wealth of knowledge about which solutions potential customers need from you or want to hear the most about.
 Tapping other groups in your org will help identify content ideas that speak to your customers’ (and potential customers’) needs.

-- Investigate what your competition is writing about.
+Learn more is writing about.
 As a content creator, you should always be aware of the topics your named and unnamed competitors are writing about in your space.
 Understanding how your competitors approach a topic will help you differentiate your brand’s voice, approach, and content from theirs, identify gaps in their content strategy, and help your content stand out in the sales process.

 Once you’ve finished the ideation phase and know which topic you want to write about, the next step is to plan and outline what you’re going to create.